jalexanderp/yii2-blog-demo/README.md

 --------------------

-Before we continue, it's important to notice there's something new in Yii" __Namespaces__
+Before we continue, it's important to notice there's something new in Yii" __Name spaces__

 ~~~
 $app = new \yii\web\Application($config);
 ~~~

-The point of namespaces is to encapsulate code in logical units to prevent collision of multiple code bases.
-So you have two classes, both named __Foo__ and that both have the method __Bar__, assuming they are both namespaces you can call both of them independently of each other as follows, without any collision of classes.
+The point of name spaces is to encapsulate code in logical units to prevent collision of multiple code bases.
+So you have two classes, both named __Foo__ and that both have the method __Bar__, assuming they are both name spaces you can call both of them independently of each other as follows, without any collision of classes.

 ~~~
 $foo = new \namespace\Foo;
 $foo2 = new \namespace2\Foo;
 ~~~

-Namespaces are an easy way to prevent collision of code.
-I'd recommend you'd [read up on them](http://www.php.net/manual/en/language.namespaces.rationale.php), since Yii2 has been namespaced.
+Name spaces are an easy way to prevent collision of code.
+I'd recommend you'd [read up on them](http://www.php.net/manual/en/language.namespaces.rationale.php), since Yii2 has been name spaced.

 ---------------

-And like that, you've just created your fist webapp!
+And like that, you've just created your fist web app!
 Navigate to where yii2 is located at, and you should see the following page.

 <center>
 <img src="https://www.erianna.com/uploads/c4ca4238a0b923820dcc509a6f75849b.png"  style="max-width: 700px"/>